FluxML/Flux.jl/CONTRIBUTING.md

 ## Why contribute to Flux?

-You can make a difference to one of the most quickly growing Deep Learning frameworks, the Julia Language, and the future of open-source software as a whole.
+You can make a difference to one of the most quickly growing deep learning frameworks, the Julia Language, and the future of open-source software as a whole.
 Open source projects rely on contributions from volunteers.
 Contributions enable both the project and volunteers to grow and develop.
-No matter how you contribute to Flux, it will be a great experience for you.
+No matter how you contribute to Flux, our community is dedicated to ensuring it will be a great experience for you!

 Contributing to Flux brings several benefits to you and the community such as: